nagata-yoshiteru/mqtt-recorder-rs/README.md

 Records MQTT messages with topic-based directory organization and intelligent file splitting based on message intervals.
 Files are split when no messages are received for a specified duration or when reaching the maximum message count per file (100,000 messages).
 Additionally, statistical analysis is performed on JSON payloads in real-time.

+**New Feature**: By default, intelligent recording mode now records all topics together in a single file (in addition to individual topic files).
+This provides a unified view of all MQTT traffic.
+You can disable this behavior using the `--disable-all-topic-record` flag.

 ### Basic intelligent recording:
     mqtt-recorder-rs -a localhost irecord -d ./data